 New Jersey signed on to the shared player pool agreement with Nevada and Delaware.
 Once sites get the necessary regulatory approval and start accepting players from all three states, the US online poker market could potentially double.
 That means more cash games and tournaments with bigger prize pools that are sure to draw even more players in.

 Pennsylvania also jumped in the fray in October of this year.
-The state passed a comprehensive gambling expansion bill that includes legal and regulated online poker.
-It also includes language allowing the state to jump in the interstate shared player pool agreement with New Jersey, Nevada, and Delaware in the future.
+The state passed a comprehensive PA gambling expansion bill that includes legal and regulated online poker.
+The bill also includes language allowing the state to jump in the interstate shared player pool agreement with New Jersey, Nevada, and Delaware in the future.

 But it’s about more than just adding another potential 13 million more players to the interstate pool.
 Pennsylvania could represent the key to unlocking online poker all across the country.